iyzico/recruitment/README.md

 * Practicing
 * Involving in communities

-## How we can apply iyzico Engineering
+## How can you apply iyzico Engineering?

-Filling [iyzicoder Survey](http://www.bitly.com/iyzicoder) is just fine.
+Filling [iyzicoder Survey](http://www.bitly.com/iyzicoder) is just fine for applying iyzico.
 After we evaluate your answers, we will contact you as soon as possible.

 For all other open positions at iyzico, you can visit our [career page](https://www.iyzico.com/is-imkanlari/).